zack-bitcoin/amoveo/docs/white_paper.md

 ## accounts
 Accounts are data structures recorded in the blockchain consensus state.
 Each account has a positive balance of Veo that it can spend to other accounts.
 Anyone with sufficient Veo to pay the fee can create new accounts.
 Spending from an account requires a signature from the private key that the owner of the account knows.
 To give someone Veo, you need to know their public key.

+You use accounts by making transactions.
+[Read more about the Amoveo transaction types here](design/transaction_types.md) Accounts are stored in one of the consensus state merkle trees.
+[Read more about the trees used in Amoveo here](design/trees.md)

 ## oracles
 Anyone can ask the oracle any question, if they are willing to pay the cost.